NeelBhatt/Docs-1/aspnet/aspnetcore/security/authorization/limitingidentitybyscheme.md

 In this configuration two authentication middlewares have been added, one for cookies and one for bearer.

+>[!NOTE]
-   Note: When adding multiple authentication middleware you should ensure that no middleware is configured to run automatically.
+>When adding multiple authentication middleware you should ensure that no middleware is configured to run automatically.
 You do this by setting the `AutomaticAuthenticate` options property to false.
 If you fail to do this filtering by scheme will not work.

 ## Selecting the scheme with the Authorize attribute